-In fact, during a recent review, the ability of the QuietComfort 30 to cancel background noise impressed me so much during my tests, that I decided to keep them instead of the sleepbuds as my gadget of choice for traveling.
+In fact, during a recent test, the ability of the QuietComfort 30 to cancel background noise impressed me so much during my tests, that I decided to keep them instead of the sleepbuds as my gadget of choice for traveling.

 Bose Sleepbuds Review

 The Bose sleepbuds are an impressive, albeit not a new, piece of technology that does what Bose claims they would do.
 Noise masking has worked incredibly well in my tests, both while wearing the sleepbuds overnight as well as aboard an airplane.

 I almost decided to keep them because they felt so comfortable to wear.
 If only they could stream music, I’d be all over the sleepbuds.
 In the end, I decided to return them to Bose because I already own the QuietComfort 35 over-the-ear headphones, the QuietControl 30 as well as the Plantronics Voyager UC 8200 noise-canceling headphones.

 Between these three pairs, I don’t think I would have used the sleepbuds very often.